The wide-field, multiplexed, spectroscopic facility WEAVE: Survey design, overview, and simulated implementation: The WEAVE Facility

 \subsection{A new top-end for the WHT}

-The WEAVE prime-focus corrector system delivers a 2-degree-diameter field of view, with a flat focal plane at $f/2.78$ with full correction for atmospheric dispersion from 370--1000$\,\mathrm{nm}$ to $65^\circ$ zenith distance \citep{2014SPIE.9147E..73A}.
+As part of the new top-end for the WHT (Fig.~\ref{fig:TopEnd}), the WEAVE prime-focus corrector system delivers a 2-degree-diameter field of view, with a flat focal plane at $f/2.78$ with full correction for atmospheric dispersion from 370--1000$\,\mathrm{nm}$ to $65^\circ$ zenith distance \citep{2014SPIE.9147E..73A}.
 The telecentricity of the input beam will deviate by no more than $4^\circ$ at the edge of the field.
 For a point-source image in the absence of seeing, the corrector delivers 80 per cent encircled energy within 0.71\,arcsec, corresponding to a full width at half maximum (FWHM) of 0.41\,arcsec.
 The effect of differential image distortion with changing zenith distance is 0.13\,arcsec across the field between $0^\circ$ and $65^\circ$ zenith distance. \looseness-1

-\subsection{The WEAVE Fibres and Fibre Positioner}
+\subsection{The WEAVE fibres and fibre positioner}